junjuewang/eatInNEU/README.md

   A website for you to find a place to eat in Northeastern University.

   This is my CS5610 course project.
 Sometimes it is very difficult for people to pick up the place to eat.
 When I first came NEU, I had a terrible experience.
-I ate Subway for nearly a whole semester, just because it's close to the classroom, and I don't have time to chose another because I wasted all the time thinking about what to eat :(
+I ate Subway for nearly a whole semester, just because it's close to the classroom.
+The reason why I don't have time to chose another is, I wasted all the time thinking about what to eat :(
   So I decided to develop our own website, to help you to decide what to eat easily.
 Simply pick up the category, eatInNEU will list the Top3 venues for you to go!

   <h3>Highlights</h3>